 Customer Experience - TD strives to be a leader in customer service and convenience, believing that this is a key differentiator and source of competitive advantage in today's marketplace.
 To assess customer experience, the bank uses measurement tools focused on feedback received directly from customers following an interaction with TD.
-The final score is the result of thousands of customer interviews ensuring regular feedback for the customer facing positions that deliver on the bank's strategy.
+The final score is the result of thousands of customer inputs ensuring regular feedback for the customer-facing colleagues that deliver on the bank's strategy.

-The bank continually assesses the measurement tools and methodology for the assessment of the customer experience.
-For 2016, customer experience in the bank's various businesses was evaluated in one of two ways:
+The bank continually assesses the measurement tools and methodology for the assessment of customer experience.
+For 2017, customer experience in the bank's various businesses was evaluated in one of two ways:

-- Legendary Experience Index (LEI) LEI asks customers to provide a perception of their experience, whether it was exceptional, and if it influenced their future purchase intention with TD. - 2.
-Customer Experience Index (CEI) CEI asks customers to provide a perception of their experience, and based on that experience, how likely they are to recommend TD.
+- Legendary Experience Index (LEI) LEI asks customers to provide a perception of their experience, whether it was exceptional, and if it influenced their future purchase intention with TD. - Customer Experience Index (CEI) CEI asks customers to provide a perception of their experience, and based on that experience, how likely they are to recommend TD.

-Within the Executive Compensation Plan, customer experience results for SET members, including the CEO and other NEOs, are evaluated against a bank-wide composite that incorporates the CEI and LEI results from the different business segments.
-The 2016 target and actual customer experience results are reported on page 35 of this circular.
+Within the Executive Compensation Plan, customer experience results for SET members, including the CEO and other NEOs, and executives in risk and control functions, are evaluated against a bank-wide composite that incorporates the CEI and LEI results from the different business segments.